Bananenpro/hbank-api/README.md

-  "authTokenLifetime": 600, // Time after which auth tokens expire in seconds "refreshTokenLifetime": 31536000, // Time after which refresh tokens expire in seconds "sendEmailTimeout": 180, // Timeout for sending the same email to the same address in seconds "maxPageSize": 100 // Max allowed page size for lists "frontendRoot": "" // Path to the web root of the frontend }
+  "authTokenLifetime": 600, // Time after which auth tokens expire in seconds "refreshTokenLifetime": 31536000, // Time after which refresh tokens expire in seconds "sendEmailTimeout": 180, // Timeout for sending the same email to the same address in seconds "maxPageSize": 100, // Max allowed page size for lists "frontendRoot": "", // Path to the web root of the frontend "idProvider": "" // URL pointing to an OpenID Connect identity provider (must match the issuer value of the provider) }
 ```